icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-redux](https://github.com/reduxjs/angular-redux) - Unofficial Angular bindings for [Redux](https://redux.js.org/).
 * [ng](https://github.com/bitfiber/ng) - An Angular-specific extension of [@bitfiber/rx](https://github.com/bitfiber/rx) built on top of RxJS, designed to manage reactive state, asynchronous workflows, and events in Angular applications.
 It provides a structured approach to handling complex data flows using emitters, states, groups, and stores, allowing seamless integration of various reactive sources like emitters, states, and observables.
 * [ngx-crud](https://github.com/henryruhs/ngx-crud) - CRUD services in Angular with effortless aborting, caching and observing.
-* [ngx-simple-state-manager](https://github.com/notnikola1/ngx-simple-state-manager) - Component-bound simple to handle state managment that is accessible application wide with type support and an observer to handle any reactive state changes if and when needed.
 * [ngx-state-machine](https://github.com/state-management/ngx-state-machine) -  An Angular wrapper for the [simple-state-machine](https://www.npmjs.com/package/@state-management/simple-state-machine) library.
 It integrates the state machine into Angular applications by making the `StateMachine` injectable as a service.
 * [@ng-state/store](https://github.com/ng-state/store) - RxJS and Immer (or ImmutableJs) powered nested state management for Angular applications inspired by NgRx.
 It is simple, fast, reliable with no boilerplate.
 Supports signals and injectable actions.
 * [ng-simple-state-management](https://github.com/LionMarc/ng-simple-state-management) - Simple state management implementation for Angular applications.
 This project provides several libraries for additional functionality.